-It includes three levels, which you can learn about below or by downloading this program flyer.
+It includes three levels, which you can learn about below.

 This hands-on course with a strong focus on safety and skilled operation introduces the student to a wide variety of manufacturing processes.
 Although heavily focused on traditional machine tools (lathes, mills, grinders, etc.), it also explores the processes of casting, welding, molding, and industrial cutting (plasma, water-jet, laser).
 The student works in a small group to produce functional products using today’s manufacturing standards.

 Date: January 17-May 11, Tuesdays & Thursdays, 5:10-8 pm

 This course provides a basic understanding of the principles and technology of mechanical drawing and computer modeling as methods of documenting and communicating mechanical designs.
 It covers the concepts of geometric construction and orthographic, sectional, auxiliary, and assembly views and introduces dimensioning methods and types of fasteners.
 The student gains basic proficiency in using a solid parametric three-dimensional CAD program to build parts, assemblies, and detailed working drawings.

 This course explores the fundamental concepts of modern dimensional metrology and related inspection techniques.
 Topics include the language and system of measurement; tolerances; metrology; statistics of metrology; measurement with graduated scales and scaled instruments; Vernier instruments; micrometer instruments; the development and use of gage blocks; measurement by comparison and high-amplitude comparators; pneumatic measurement; and calibration.